Summer Solstice Nature Hike on Pine Mountain

-Celebrate the Summer Solstice with a Nature Hike on Pine Mountain.
+Join our annual Summer Solstice Nature Hike on Pine Mountain.
 We’ll visit some of the most spectacular scenery and habitat that Ventura County has to offer just when many late spring wildflowers are blooming up there at an elevation of 7000 feet.
 According to Craig Carey, author of Hiking and Backpacking Santa Barbara and Ventura, the Reyes Peak Trail along the northern slope of the peak is “quite simply one of the most beautiful stretches in the southern Los Padres.”

-The cost is $25 for adults, $20 for seniors 62 and older, and $15 for full-time students 13-18.
-Kids 5-12 can go free, one per adult, by prior arrangement.
+The cost is $30 for adults, $25 for seniors 62 and older, and $15 for full-time students 13-17.
+Kids 5-12 can go free, one per adult, pending request and approval.
 Participants under the age of 18 must be accompanied by a parent or guardian.
 No dogs or smoking, please.
 Click on the REGISTER button at top or bottom of this page and be sure to indicate the date you would like to attend.
 You will receive instructions for securing your space with a PayPal payment or personal check.